ik69/uda_supply_chain/Readme.md

 * [Ethereum](https://www.ethereum.org/) - Ethereum is a decentralized platform that runs smart contracts

-* [Truffle Framework](http://truffleframework.com/) - Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.
+* [Truffle Framework](http://truffleframework.com/) with Truffle react box
+- Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

-## Authors

-See also the list of [contributors](https://github.com/your/project/contributors.md) who participated in this project.

 ## Acknowledgments